forwardemail/forwardemail.net/app/views/faq/index.md

 ## Can I forward unlimited emails with this

 Yes, however "relatively unknown" senders are rate limited to 1,000 connections per hour per hostname or IP.
-See the section on [Rate Limiting](#do-you-have-rate-limiting).
+See the section on [Rate Limiting](#do-you-have-rate-limiting) and [Greylisting](#do-you-have-a-greylist) above.

 By "relatively unknown", we mean senders that do not appear in the [Whitelist](#do-you-have-a-whitelist).